Dhanush Srikanth: Career

 He took part in the 2018 Telangana State Shooting Championships and won junior, youth and senior titles.
 He won a gold medal in U-21 category at the 2019 Khelo India Youth Games and became the first deaf person to claim a medal in Khelo India Youth Games.

 In September 2019, he became the first deaf shooter to represent Indian national shooting team when he made it to U21 men's 10m air rifle team for the 2019 Asian Shooting Championships at the age of 16 and he also became the first deaf shooter from India ever to qualify for the Asian Shooting Championships in U21 category.
 He claimed three gold medals in men's individual 10m air rifle junior event, men's team 10m air rifle junior event and mixed gender 10m air rifle junior event at the 2019 Asian Shooting Championships in Doha.
 He clinched gold medal in the team event at the ISSF Junior World Shooting Championships in September 2021.
-He could not be able to qualify for the 2022 Asian Games after failing to make the cut during NRAI trials.
+He could not qualify for the 2022 Asian Games after failing to make the cut during NRAI trials.

 He competed at the 2021 Summer Deaflympics and clinched a gold medal in the men's 10m air rifle shooting event with a new deaf world record by registering a score of 247.5 points in the final.
 He eventually became the first Indian to secure a gold medal in 2021 Summer Deaflympics.
 In the same 2021 Deaflympics, he claimed another gold pairing with Priyesha Deshmukh in the final of the mixed rifle event.
 The pair defeated Germany's Sabrina Eckert and Sebastian Herrmany 16–10 to win the mixed rifle event.

 At the 2023 ISSF Junior World Cup in Suhl, Srikanth won a gold medal in the 10m air rifle event with a score of 249.4 in the finals.